 Rotating parts are dangerous.
 Touch protection against rotating parts is no longer guaranteed if covers are removed.
-Touching rotating parts can result in death, serious injury or material damage.
+Touching rotating parts can cause sparking with subsequent ignition of an explosive atmosphere resulting in death, serious injury or material damage.

 - Carefully ensure that all of the covers are closed while operational. - First switch off and disconnect the machine if you must remove covers.
-Carefully comply with the "5 safety rules". - Only remove the covers when the rotating parts have come to a complete standstill.
+Carefully comply with the "5 safety rules (Page 17)". - Only remove the covers when the rotating parts have come to a complete standstill.